dblock/code.dblock.org/_posts/2021/2021-04-27-walking-etherium-transaction-logs-to-find-lost-robbies-using-etherscan-api.markdown

 Please do note that I am no expert, and that I would greatly appreciate suggestions and fixes to my approach and [the code](https://github.com/dblock/lost-robbies).

+An freebie OBJKT NFT was also minted, inspired by this project.
+Available at [hicetnunc.xyz/objkt/53103](https://www.hicetnunc.xyz/objkt/53103).

 ### Getting Started

 First, get an `ETHERSCAN_API_KEY` from [Etherscan](https://etherscan.io/myapikey) and save it to a file called `.env`.
 We'll use [dotenv](https://www.npmjs.com/package/dotenv) to automatically load it, and initialize `EtherscanApi` with this key.